Cognigy/salesforce-integrations/README.md

 ℹ️ If you don't see the Cognigy Copilot after saving, make sure the page is properly activated.
 Refer to https://help.salesforce.com/s/articleView?id=sf.lightning_page_getting_into_salesforce1.htm&type=5 for details.

+# Update

+To update the component, you can simply run `sf deploy` again.
+The component will be updated in your Salesforce instance.

+Be aware that this will not update the component in existing conversations.
+You will need to manually update the component in the `Chat Transcript` page layout.
+To do so, follow the [Integrate into Livechats](#integrate-into-livechats) section again.

 # Development

 ## VSCode